Expecting The Unexpected: Towards Broad Out-Of-Distribution Detection: Introduction

 \section{Introduction}

 A significant challenge in deploying modern machine learning systems in real-world scenarios is effectively handling out-of-distribution (OOD) inputs.
 Models are typically trained in closed-world settings with consistent data distributions, but they inevitably encounter unexpected samples when deployed in real-world environments.
-This can not only degrade the user experience but also potentially result in severe consequences in safety-critical applications~\citep{5548123, schlegl2017unsupervised}.
+This can both degrade user experience and potentially result in severe consequences in safety-critical applications~\citep{5548123, schlegl2017unsupervised}.

 There are two primary approaches to enhancing the reliability of deployed systems: OOD robustness, which aims to improve model accuracy on shifted data distributions~\citep{DBLP:journals/corr/DodgeK17b, DBLP:journals/corr/abs-2004-07780}, and OOD detection~\citep{DBLP:journals/corr/abs-2110-11334, electronics11213500}, which seeks to identify potentially problematic inputs and enable appropriate actions (e.g., requesting human intervention).